Morgan Stanley graduate interview: advice on answering questions

 Morgan Stanley example interview question: Give an example of when you worked in a team to achieve a goal.
 What problems arose?
 How did you solve them?

-How to approach: This question tests whether you’re the type who’s willing to steamroll over your colleagues, or whether you’re able to recognise problems when they arise and co-operate effectively to resolve them.
+How to approach: This question tests whether you’re the type who’s willing to steamroll over your colleagues, or whether you’re able to recognise problems when they arise and cooperate effectively to resolve them.

-You can be flexible with the example you choose here, just be sure not to use the same example as you would for the leadership question in your interview.
+Be sure not to use the same example as you would for the leadership question in your interview.
 The problems that arose could be small, fiddly and infuriating, or they could be potentially destructive to the entire project or task.
 Both are valid and useful examples for this question.

 Potential follow-up question: What would you have done differently on that task?

 Morgan Stanley example interview question: You realise you don’t have enough time to complete a task – what do you do?

 How to approach: Morgan Stanley wants to know that you can adapt and remain composed – last-minute issues are part and parcel of working in the finance industry.

 Think about what you would say to your boss if you knew a project wouldn’t be completed on time – your interviewer may very well be that boss in future!
 You don’t have to go to the manager with your tail between your legs; the delay may not by your fault, or maybe another manager has given you a new task that’s more urgent.